Pet Financial Assistance in the US – Help with Vet Bills & Pet Supplies

 Founded in 2003, the Pet Fund is a non-profit that helps fund veterinary care for those who aren’t able to afford it.
 The Pet Fund is able to support the costs of non-basic, non-urgent care.
 This applies to treatments such as heart disease care and cancer treatment.
 Pet owners can contact the organization by email for further inquiries.

 Oscar’s Cause is another great non-profit that helps animals get appropriate medical care.
-They offer financial assistance for both emergency and non-emergency situations.
-For emergency situations, pet owners are required to submit a request form with a photo then to call the organization’s emergency hotline for further instructions.
+They offer vet bill assistance for both emergency and non-emergency situations.
+For emergency situations, pet owners are first required to submit a request form with a photo before calling the organization’s emergency hotline for further instructions.

 CareCredit offers financing for vet care costs for routine appointments as well as costs for emergency situations.
 Routine veterinary treatments include annual check-ups, dental care, medication, micro-chipping, and vaccinations.